Confidence Before Answering: A Paradigm Shift for Efficient LLM Uncertainty Estimation: Related Work

 \subsection{Confidence-first Confidence Estimation}

 In contrast to the extensive body of work on confidence estimation for specific answers, this area remains relatively underexplored.
-A number of studies investigate whether a model is able to answer a question by probing its internal representations \cite{Ferrando2025,Cencerrado2025,2025Chen}.
+A number of studies investigate whether a model is able to answer a question by probing its internal representations \cite{Ferrando2025,Cencerrado2025,2025Chen, kadavath2022a}.
 Specifically, \citet{Ferrando2025} decompose intermediate model layers (the residual stream) using Sparse Autoencoders (SAEs) to determine whether the model recognizes a given entity, while \citet{Cencerrado2025} employ probes to predict confidence for a given question.
 Other works rely on external assessors for evaluation, where the assessors range from neural networks \cite{Orallo2022} to Random Forests \cite{Zhou2022}, as well as XGBoost and Logistic Regression models \cite{Pacchiardi2025}.
-In addition, a small number of studies attempt to derive confidence estimates directly from the model itself \cite{kadavath2022a,Shrivastava2025}.
-For example, \citet{kadavath2022a} train models using supervised fine-tuning by either adding a value head or directly verbalizing confidence scores, whereas \citet{Shrivastava2025} obtain confidence by asking the model to perform pairwise comparisons across questions and ranking them accordingly.
+Beyond these approaches, \citet{Shrivastava2025} obtain confidence by asking the model to perform pairwise comparisons across questions and ranking them accordingly.

+Given the different application scopes, target signals, and evaluation protocols of these studies, we compare against representative confidence-first mechanisms, such as internal probes and external assessors, rather than reproducing every individual system.